Kborh/Pewlett-Hackard-Analysis/README.md

 ## Challenge Objectives
-     .Use an ERD to understand relationships between SQL tables.
+     .
+Use an ERD to understand relationships between SQL tables.
-     .Create new tables in pgAdmin by using different joins.
+     .
+Create new tables in pgAdmin by using different joins.
-     .Write basic- to intermediate-level SQL statements.
+     .
+Write basic- to intermediate-level SQL statements.
-     .Export new tables to a CSV file.
+     .
+Export new tables to a CSV file.